komalkish/Amazon_vine_analysis/README.md

 # Amazon_vine_analysis

-# overview of the Analysis
+# Overview of the Analysis
 The analysis focuses on Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 For this project, I accessed approx.fifty reveiw datasets of Amazon and each one contains reviews of a specific product, from clothing apparel to wireless products.

 ## Selection of Review Category